goyalmayank522/Hand-Movement-Tracker/README.md

 # Hand-Movement-Tracker
-Tracks the hand movement using the Webcam
+Built hand movement tracker using OpenCV and Python.